Celebrating a German Christmas In California- Childhood Memories

 And it was lovely, but nothing compared to the magic of Heiligabend.

 As I got older, we continued the tradition.
 My sister and I would wait for the Christkind with a wink and a nod… Opa passed away, and with him, we lost a voice and things started changing.
 In my teens and 20s, I fought with employers over taking Christmas Eve off, but I stuck to my guns.
 We kept Heiligabend special.

 Later, I married an American who wanted to celebrate the American way.
 I gave in a lot of things, but not Christmas Eve.
-We celebrated together with my parents, maybe there isn’t as much singing, but there is always togetherness in the doorway by candlelight.
+We celebrated together with my parents, maybe there isn’t as much singing, but there is always music (some sing, some hum), and we stand together as a family to admire the tree by candlelight.